pavelgj/genkitx-misc/README.md

 ### Optional Dependencies

-This package has peer dependencies that are required only for specific features:
+This package has optional dependencies that are required only for specific features:

 -   **Firestore Quota Store**: Requires `@google-cloud/firestore`.
 -   **Realtime Database Quota Store**: Requires `firebase-admin`.